Futski-III/Arduino-Fast-Clock/README.md

 The easiest way to copy the code to your Arduino IDE is to simply click on the file name.
 It will open the code on a new page.
 Find and click the **"Raw"** button.
 It's near the top of the code block about 2/3 the way over on the right side of the screen.
 That'll open the code in a window with nothing else.
 Hit Ctrl-A then Ctrl-C.

-Now open a new blank Arduino project and paste (ctrl-V) the code into the blank Arduino Window.
+Now open a new blank Arduino project.
+Delete any code that Auduino inserts and then paste (ctrl-V) the code into the blank Arduino Window.

-Save the project with a good name like **"Fast_Clock"**.
+Save the project with a meaningful name like **"Fast_Clock"**.